gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-Note that due to namespace difference, we need to use full qualifier for some
+Note that due to namespace differences, we need to use the full qualifier for some
 constants.
-If this is annoying, we could also consider include some namespace
-so that we could use shorter name.
-This is especially true for Grape
-data type like: `Grape::API::Boolean`.

 #### EE params

-We could define `params` and use `use` in another params to include EE defined
+We can define `params` and utilize `use` in another `params` definition  to
-params.
-However we need to define the "interface" first in CE in order for
+include params defined in EE.
+However, we need to define the "interface" first
-EE to override it.
-We don't have to do this in other places due to `prepend`,
+in CE in order for EE to override it.
+We don't have to do this in other places
-but Grape is complex internally and we couldn't easily do that, so we'll just
+due to `prepend`, but Grape is complex internally and we couldn't easily do
-follow regular object-oriented practice that we define interface first here.
+that, so we'll follow regular object-oriented practices that we define the
+interface first here.

 For example, suppose we have a few more optional params for EE, given this CE
 API code: